eselimnl/dima/docs/source/results.md

 The methodology for calculation of Shannon’s entropy at each *k-mer* position is as per [Khan et al., (2008)](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0000272).

 # 4.3.
-Section 3 - Diversity motifs
+Diversity motifs

-All sequences at each of the *k-mer* positions in the protein alignments were quantified and quantified for distinct sequences and ranked-classified into diversity motifs based on their incidences, as explained above under the [About](about.md) section.
+All sequences at each of the *k-mer* positions in the protein alignments were quantified for distinct sequences and ranked-classified into diversity motifs [(Figure 4.3-4)](Figure-4) based on their incidences, as explained above under the [About](about.md) section.

-Users can select a position from the “SELECTED POSITION” box, in the upper right corner to browse the motif distribution of the position.
+Users can select a position from the “SELECTED POSITION” box [(Figure 4.1)](Figure-4), in the upper right corner to browse the motif distribution of the position.

 # 4.4.
-Section 4 - Metadata
+Sequence Metadata

-If the header format is provided in the analysis parameters (as described in the above [Parameters](parameters.md), DiMA will make a pie chart for each type of the metadata.
+If the header format is provided in the analysis parameters (as described in the above [Parameters](parameters.md), DiMA will make a pie chart [(Figure 4.5)](Figure-4) for each type of the metadata.

 The user should select a specific *k-mer* from the selected position for the metadata to appear.
 By default, the first peptide will be selected.
 In the example below, the index sequence is selected and host species distribution is shown in the plot.

 # 4.5.
-Section 5 - Data Synthesis and Further Analysis
+Data Synthesis and Further Analysis

 Data from DiMA can be synthesised and analysed further in various ways, such as: